appyoumake/Appyoumake/docs/TEMPLATES REFERENCE - frontpage.html file.md

    The other type of placeholder will be replaced by a single value, this is typically used for data that we do not know the value of until the app is completed.
 One example of this is the number of pages in an app.
 You may need this value to display a slider to move from page 0 (index.html) to the last page in the app.
 It is not possible through the Cordova framework to get this value, neither would it be realiable to ask the app creator to enter this number when he has finished the app.

-   The solution is to use functions built into the Mlab precompilation process.
+   The solution is to use functions built into the Appyoumake precompilation process.
 Like the component placeholders it is made up of four elements, the first two are the same, then you use FUNC to indicate that this is a function (and not a component) followed by the name of the function that will return the value to replace the placeholder with.
 Curently (April 2016) there is only one function, _getnumberofpages_, that is available.
 To use this you will have some Javascript code like this:

    ```javascript
    mlab.api.navigation.initialise(0, "%%MLAB_CT_FUNC_GETNUMBEROFPAGES%%");